How to Market a Product: 24 Effective Marketing Tips to Skyrocket Sales

 16. Build Online Community

-Constructing an online community has helped numerous brands to build and market their products without having to invest huge budgets into paid campaigns.
+This low budget marketing tactic has helped numerous brands to build and promote their products without having to pour huge sums into paid campaigns.
 An online community is a community where people who love your brand connect and discuss their experience of your brand in an environment that is helpful to other customers and to you.
 Why is it helpful to you?
 Because you can listen to how your customers view your product and skillfully adjust your brand, product, or service, to improve on it.

 Building an online community is a great way to promote not just existing products but new ones too.
 You can even organize a focus group to test your new products before you bring them to market.
 Simply engage with your community, discover the biggest supporters of your brands, outreach to them offer a free test product, and gather feedback from them.